mrdexign/use-respo/README.md

 # Customization

-## breakpoints
+## Breakpoints

-default break point sizes is :
+Default break point sizes are :

 ```js
 { xs: 0, sm: 410, md: 960, lg: 1280, xl: 1800 }
 ```

-you can define your custom sizes like this:
+You can define your custom sizes like this:

 ```js
 const { Laptop } = useRespo({ xs: 0, sm: 480, md: 790, lg: 1100, xl: 1900 });
 ```

-or create your custom hook like this :
+Or create your custom hook like this :

 ```js
 const myCustomBreakPoints = { xs: 0, sm: 480, md: 790, lg: 1100, xl: 1900 };